THE ULTIMATE

 WATER BLADDER

 Staying hydrated is so important while hiking at high altitudes!
-We highly recommend getting a 3 L water bladder.
-It’s the easiest way to carry and drink water while trekking.
+We highly recommend getting a 3 L water bladder; it’s the easiest way to carry and drink water while trekking.

 WATER BOTTLE